themihirmathur/Pokedex-Lite/README.md

 ![Screenshot 2024-12-28 at 6 52 51 PM](https://github.com/user-attachments/assets/3f12e3c3-607f-4707-9673-604ea41df76f)

-No one can just log in, it will check for the user details!
+No one can just `log in`, it will check for the user details!

 ![Screenshot 2024-12-28 at 6 52 24 PM](https://github.com/user-attachments/assets/3ad37904-04fd-48ff-ab30-3a9a65173f47)

 2. **Animations**